the-outcaster/kazeta-plus/README.md

 ```

 Both your `.kzr` runtime files and `.kzi` files will need to be on the root of the removable media.
 If you insert a multi-game cart in your console prior to turning it on, it will immediately boot into the *first* `.kzi` file that it finds.
 For example, in the case above, *Dudelings* would be the game that will run (don't ask me how it works).

+I'd like to emphasize **this is a heavy work-in-progress.** I know for a fact there will be some bugs that I've missed.
+Please file an issue in the [issue tracker](https://github.com/the-outcaster/kazeta-plus/issues) so I can iron them out.